 However, for many people, especially those who remember the persecution from the 60s and 70s, disclosing their cannabis use is unnerving.
 The Boomers and GenX generations had decades of reefer madness and just say no. Those who were involved in the legacy industry were forced underground and learned very quickly that records, data, and numbers were things that could easily change a misdemeanor into a felony.

-Those stigmas, stereotypes, and risks make it easy to understand why many consumers and growers may be a bit uneasy about data-tracking apps in the cannabis space.
-But as the industry grows, the science advances, and our knowledge of cannabis increases, visionaries are using data trackers to help consumers find the products they want while providing valuable market insights for the commercial industry, too.
+Those stigmas, stereotypes, and risks make it easy to understand why many consumers and growers may be a bit uneasy about cannabis data tracking apps in the cannabis space.
+But as the industry grows, the science advances, and our knowledge of cannabis increases, visionaries are using cannabis data tracking apps to help consumers find the products they want while providing valuable market insights for the commercial industry, too.

 Apple Drug Interactions & Medication Trackers